-I believe this uproar will strengthen the community as the creators that built this place write new adventures and new fantasy worlds in an open way.
+I believe this uproar will strengthen the community as the creators who built this place write new adventures and new fantasy worlds in an open way.
 Imagination can run wild again without the worry that some large corporation will exploit your hard work and take food from your mouth.

 Stay strong my companions and fight the good fight!
 I raise my tankard of ale to you.